 Dr. Griffin is a clinical and forensic psychologist with a specialty in forensic assessment of children and families, particularly with regard to childhood trauma.
 She has extensive expertise in childhood maltreatment and trauma, relationships, psychological assessment, and divorce and custody matters.
 Dr. Griffin worked extensively in the UMASS Family Court Clinics, continues to serve as a Guardian ad Litem for the family courts, performing court-ordered evaluations and expert testimony in juvenile, family, and criminal courts.
 She presents regularly at local, national and international level on topics related to childhood trauma, relationships, TF-CBT, and forensic evaluation of children and families.
 Dr. Griffin has been featured on NPR, Fox News, the Insider, iHeartRadio, and other media outlets and is the psychological expert on a television docuseries about marriage and divorce, the Seven Year Switch on A&E’s Lifetime’s Television network as well as is a relationship expert on Lifetime Television’s Married at First Sight.

-Rob Lagos has facilitated the Adults with Asperger’s group, in Portland, Maine, for 10 years.
-He is a computer programmer, analyst and statistician.
-He is collaborating with Wilma Wake and Eric Endlich, Ph.D. in researching and writing a book on older adults on the spectrum.
+Rob has facilitated the Adults with Asperger’s group in Portland, Maine for over 10 years.
+He is a computer programmer, analyst, and statistician.
+He is collaborating with Wilma Wake and Eric Endlich, Ph.D., in researching and writing a book on older adults on the spectrum.

 Christine Linnehan, LCPC, BC-DMT, FT